 - Click Send Changes and Activate.

 Step 2.
-Create Firewall Configuration
+Create the Firewall Configuration

 Prepare the firewall configuration on the Control Center.
 Verify that the cluster version and the firmware installed on the firewall match.